Statistic Somerset Massachusetts National

 Somerset Population Density

-Areas with a high population density tend to support a wide range of amenities and services within walking distance or a short commute.
-Residents tend to have convenient access to healthcare facilities, educational institutions, cultural venues, restaurants, shops and public transportation options, enhancing their quality of life and overall well-being.
-The Somerset population density is 2,299 people per square mile, which is well-above the national average of 91 and is considered one of the most densely populated cities in the country.
+In areas with high population density, residents enjoy a wealth of amenities and services conveniently located within walking distance or a short commute.
+Access to healthcare facilities, educational institutions, cultural venues, dining options, retail stores and public transit enhances residents' quality of life and overall well-being.
+Somerset has a population density of 2,367 people per square mile, which far exceeds the national average of 91 and ranks among the most densely populated cities in the country.

 Why are Demographics Important?